wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.0.0.3 - 07/23/2013 =
+* Added the ability to convert media links to the hyper links.
-* Tweaked the default template.
+* Tweaked the default template style.
 * Added the title field for the widget form.

 = 1.0.0.2 - 07/22/2013 =